Obama (flatworm): Description

 The genus Obama is characterized by having a leaf-shaped body.
 Most species are about 10 cm long, but some may reach over 20 cm.
 The hundreds of eyes distributed along the body are of two types: monolobulated, which are simple and circular, and trilobulated, which have three lobes.

 The copulatory apparatus of Obama has a protrusible penis occupying the entire male atrium or most of it.
 Morphologically the genus can be divided in two subgroups depending on the shape of the penis papilla, which may be symmetrical or asymmetrical.
 The group with an asymmetrical penis papilla includes 10 species (O. anthropophilla, O. carbayoi, O. carrierei, O. decidualis, O. josefi, O. ladislavii, O. marmorata, O. nungara, O. otavioi and O. ruiva) and seems to form a monophyletic clade within Obama.
 On the other hand, the group with a symmetrical penis papilla is paraphyletic, indicating that this is the ancestral state within the genus.

 Etymology

 The name Obama is formed by a composition of the Tupi words oba (leaf) and ma (animal), being a reference to the body shape of species in this genus.
+Unlike Baracktrema obamai, Tosanoides obama, and Etheostoma obama, it is not named after former US President Barack Obama and the similarity between the names is purely coincidental.